Est. 1980 Intermediate

 The graphical user interface paradigm pioneered at Xerox PARC with Smalltalk directly inspired the Lisa and Mac interfaces.

-Tektronix & HP Instruments
+Tektronix Instruments

 JPMorgan's Kapital